Have you been diagnosed with a brain tumour? Order your free information pack.

 The dates for the online sessions will be confirmed in due course but the provisional timetable is as follows:

-A brain tumour diagnosis in children and young adults can lead to a variety of ongoing physical, psychological, and social challenges.
+The impact of a brain tumour and its treatment can have a uniquely devastating impact on somebody’s quality of life.
 The impact varies based on the tumour’s location, the person’s age at diagnosis, and the treatment received.

 Physical impacts